-Best pumpkin banana muffins your family will ask for again and again.
-Great overripe banana recipe for breakfast or dessert year round.
+Homemade pumpkin banana muffins your family will ask for again and again.
+Great overripe bananas recipe for breakfast or dessert year round.

 Pumpkin banana muffins are just killer.
 Our favorite during the Fall, but now I just make them year round when I have brown bananas.
 Just one of the best muffin recipes here on The Typical Mom. (affiliate links present)

-So then we made pumpkin zucchini muffins and man those didn’t last long with the 5 of us.
+Since it was Fall we made pumpkin zucchini muffins too and just enjoyed all the things that weekend.
+Man those didn’t last long with the 5 of us either.
 Totally gone by the end of the day.
 So we kept going!